marketao/marketao.github.io/index.md

 As my PhD dissertation submission approaches in September 2024, **I am seeking position as postdoctoral researcher, research assistant, or adjunct lecturer.**

-**Research interests:**
+## Research Interests
+- Gender and Ethnic Relations
 - Civil-Military Relations
-- Gender and Ethnic Relations
 - Colonial Legacies
 - Middle Eastern Politics and Societies: Israel/Palestine, Druzes
 - Research Methods: Quantitative and Qualitative, Fieldwork, Interviewing

-## Research Papers
+## Work in Progress
-- Odlová, Markéta.
-"The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens" **(WORKING PAPER)**
+- ODLOVÁ, Markéta.
+The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens.
-- Odlová, Markéta.
-"Ethnic Military Recruitment Dataset: Introducing a New Dataset and Its Use" **(WORKING PAPER)**
+- ODLOVÁ, Markéta.
+Ethnic Military Recruitment Dataset: Introducing a New Dataset and Its Use.
-- Odlová, Markéta.
-"The Impact of Conscription on Women’s Citizenship: the Case of Norway and Sweden" **(WORKING PAPER)**
+- ODLOVÁ, Markéta.
+The Impact of Ending Conscription on Gender Equality.
+- SAVAGE, Jesse Dillon; ODLOVÁ, Markéta; ZHANG, Tianxin.
+Intrastate Ethnic Repression and Conflict Dynamics.
-- Odlová, Markéta.
-"The Israeli Druze: Military Service as a Tool to Influence Domestic and Foreign Policy" **(WORKING PAPER)**
+- ODLOVÁ, Markéta.
+The Israeli Druze: Military Service as a Tool to Influence Domestic and Foreign Policy.

 ## Teaching Experience
 - **2023/2024: POU11011, POU11012 Introduction to Political Science A&B**